greenfork/kisa/README.md

 Ideas are very welcome.
 At this stage of the project the main task is to shape its design and provide proof-of-concept implementations of these ideas.
 Code contributions without previous discussions are unlikely to be accepted so please discuss the design first.
-Ideas should be in-line with current goals and values of this editor.
-Many ideas will likely be rejected since not all goals and values are identified, but nevertheless they will help us to improve this situation.
+Ideas should be in-line with the current goals and values of this editor.
+Many ideas will likely be rejected since not all goals and values are identified, but nevertheless they will help us to shape the editor.

 For structured discussions please use <~greenfork/kisa-devel@lists.sr.ht> mailing list.